elastic/elasticsearch-net-example/README.md

 ### Running the indexer

 First, we'll take the simplest approach and just iterate over each `FeedPackage` in a NuGet Feed Data xml file and index them individually into an index named `nusearch`.
-We can do this by using the `ElasticClient.Index()` method.
+We can do this by using the `ElasticClient.IndexDocument()` method.

 Replace the `Console.WriteLine("Done.");` in `IndexDumps()` with the following: